Verndale-Corp/Sitecore-Fallback-Default-Language-Creation/README.txt

 Make it easier to ensure all language versions are added for items, both on creation, or via an explicit ribbon command.

 Compatibility
+The codebase is compatible with Sitecore 6.6.x releases and at least through Sitecore 7.2.x.
 This assumes you are using the latest version of the Partial Language Fallback Module http://marketplace.sitecore.net/en/Modules/Language_Fallback.aspx